inet-framework/inet/doc/src/users-guide/ch-transmission-medium.rst

 RadioMedium
 -----------

-The standard transmission medium model in INET is :ned:`RadioMedium`.
+The standard transmission medium model in the INET Framework is :ned:`RadioMedium`.
 :ned:`RadioMedium` is an OMNeT++ compound module with several replaceable submodules.
-It contains submodules for each of the above models (signal propagation, path loss, etc.), and various caches for efficiency.
+Submodules for each of the above models (signal propagation, path loss, etc.) and various caches for efficiency are included.

 Note that :ned:`RadioMedium` is an active compound module, that is, it has an associated C++ class that encapsulates the computations.